Michael-Siglap/michael-batch19/README.md

 6. Push to AWS. - WIP.

 Notes
-- There is an unexplained delay in the actions.
+- There is an unexplained delay in the Telegram message actions.
 Why?

 This ends the assignment.